Welcome to Hill Lane Surgery Online

-Due to the Coronavirus Covid-19 crisis do not come to the surgery to order your prescriptions.
+Due to the Coronavirus Covid-19 crisis please do not come to the surgery to order your prescriptions.

-Either order online via Patient Access or if you aren’t registered for online services please email us on SOCCG.HILLLANESURGERY@NHS.NET, stating which chemist you prefer us to send to (do not pick up from surgery).
+Either order online via Patient Access, the NHS APP or if you aren’t registered for online services please email us @ SOCCG.HILLLANESURGERY@NHS.NET,

-Due to COVID-19 (Coronavirus) we will be cancelling all routine face to face consultations and instead having telephone consultations.
+Due to COVID-19 (Coronavirus) we will be cancelling routine face to face consultations and instead conducting telephone consultations.